Peer Assistant Internship Programme

 Learning Commons (AAB) appoints Peer Assistants for assisting its operation and serving the University community.
 Peer Assistants are engaged to assist in the front-line services, such as providing the room booking service, handling users’ enquiries, solving printing problems, executing rules and regulations, leading guided tours and carrying out promotional events.

-Participants of “Learning Commons – Peer Assistant Internship Programme” are required to undertake more than 100 working hours in two semesters (at least 50 hours in each semester) according to SA’s hourly pay rate of $50/hour.
+Participants of “Learning Commons (AAB) – Peer Assistant Internship Programme” are required to undertake more than 100 working hours in two semesters (at least 50 hours in each semester) according to SA’s hourly pay rate of $50/hour.
 An evaluation for individuals will be conducted at the end of each semester.
 Participants should achieve a passing rate on overall performance in order to obtain the certificate of the internship programme.

-* The maximum subsidy for each work-related training activity is HK$500 per activity.
+* The maximum subsidy for each work-related training activity is HK$500.